Why write? Because the longer I live the more wondrous the world becomes and the less I know.

 - Working out of genuine respect for and curiosity about the glorious diversity of cultures, cultural expressions, traditions, and ways of being, both in the present and across the centuries, both within specific communities and between and beyond them

-- Giving voice to the voiceless and vulnerable
+- Listening to the voiceless and vulnerable; witnessing the hidden ones

 - Reforming and articulating complex concepts about “faith” (whether in its religious, secular, or public forms) and the depth of human existence in ways that were accurate, fresh, meaningful, and accessible to all intelligent individuals, not just other academics